Author has written 5 stories for Patriot.

 Yes, I have seen in your reviews and some messages your requests to "hurry and update" my story A Question Of Allegiance.
 I am honored.
 Please accept my apologies for not updating soon and regularly.

-I am back to writing now and hope to update soon!
 Thanks for staying with me and for your patience!
-Thanks again!
 JScorpio

 Thanks for visiting here and for reading my stories!
 I appreciate that you took the time to read one or some of my stories.
 I know how valuable everyone's time is!
 I hope you enjoyed and re-read again in the future!